Walter Gilbert (sculptor): Career

-Gilbert was director of the Guild from 1899 until 1918, then he went to H. H. Martyn where until 1940 he was assistant manager.
+Gilbert was director of the Guild from 1899 until 1918, then he went to H.H.
+Martyn where until 1940 he was assistant manager.
 Weingartner ceased working at the Bromsgrove Guild about the same time as Gilbert.
 Donald Gilbert became a modeller for H.H.
 Martyn, collaborating on works with his father.

-Gilbert retired in 1940.
+In the mid-1920s, Walter Gilbert designed screens with figures representing the signs of the zodiac for the Selfridges department store on Oxford Street, London.
+His cast bronze storm doors for St. Andrew's House in Edinburgh (1939) depict in low relief the Divine Call to St. Andrew, who is flanked by St. Ninian, St. Kentigern and St. Magnus.

-Walter Gilbert participated in many exhibitions including those at the Walker Art Gallery in Liverpool in 1884 and Leeds City Art Gallery in 1902 and 1906.
-During his lifetime Gilbert also involved himself with garden furnishings and the design of glass.
+Gilbert participated in many exhibitions including those at the Walker Art Gallery in Liverpool in 1884 and Leeds City Art Gallery in 1902 and 1906.
+He also involved himself with garden furnishings and the design of glass.
+He retired in 1940.

 Later years

 On 23 January 1946 at Littlehampton, Sussex, Gilbert died.
 St Mary the Virgin, Hanbury, Worcestershire has a memorial that Donald created in memory of his father and Weingartner.